suriyaprakhash/gatling-java-sample/README.md

 - Add Gatling sims
 - Try to connect app with custom user instead of *root* & *pass*
-- Pageable SORT isn't working
+- Pageable SORT isn't working as usual - but had a workaround for now.
+Fix it later.